 Abstract

-The idea of physicians encouraged to disclose medical errors to their patient gained importance since the early 1990s.
-However, physicians infrequently offer complete disclosure.
-Recognized barriers include shame and fear of litigation, disciplinary actions, or loss of patients’ trust.
+The idea of encouraging physicians to disclose medical errors to their patients has gained importance since the early 1990s.
+However, in doing so, physicians infrequently offer complete disclosure.
+Recognized barriers include shame as well as fear of litigation, disciplinary actions and loss of patient trust.
 In 2018, the Israeli Ministry of Health initiated a series of workshops about disclosure at medical centers between healthcare providers, management board members, patients, and families previously harmed by a medical error at another institution.
 This study explores the discourse at 15 workshops until the COVID-19 pandemic halted the project.
 Using qualitative methodology, data collection included audio recordings, participant observations, detailed field notes documentation, and conventional content analysis.
 Three main themes were identified: “Physicians and nurses see a great value in transparency after a medical error although they face emotional challenges in implementation”; “The medico-legal discourse presents challenges to making disclosure,” and

 “Physicians and patients acknowledged each other’s feelings and found common language about their willingness to change ‘the day after’ a medical error occurs.”
-Findings show the great value of patients and physicians talking openly about a medical error outside the courtroom in an open and protective setting.
+Findings show that there is great value in patients and physicians talking openly together about a medical error, outside the courtroom, in an open and protective setting.
 To the best of our knowledge, this is the first description of an organized national initiative about disclosure in medical centers.
 Such workshops may help foster an institutional disclosure culture following medical errors.

 Keywords: dialogue; disclosure; Israel; listening; malpractice; medical error; transparency.

-1. Introduction
+1. Background

 Medical errors can be defined as "the failure of a planned action to be completed as intended or the use of a wrong plan to achieve an aim" (IOM report, To Err Is Human, 1999).
-"Adverse drug events, burns, and wrong-site surgery, are some of the commonly problems that happen while providing health.
+These can include adverse drug events, patient burns, and wrong-site surgeries.
 High error rates with serious consequences are most likely to occur in intensive care units, operating rooms, and emergency departments.
 Although the way medical errors they are defined measured has been debated in the literature, it is agreed that medical errors occur far too often and remain under-reported, and that systemic changes can improve patient outcomes (Grober and Bohnen, 2005; Makary and Daniel, 2016; Mazer and Nabhan, 2019; Shojania and Dixon-Woods, 2017).

 Disclosure refers to “communication between a healthcare provider and a patient, family member, or proxy that acknowledges the occurrence of an error, discusses what happened, and describes the link between the error and outcomes in terms the patient understands” (Fein et al., 2007: 760).
-Disclosure after a medical error had happen often includes apology that has a healing affect mediated through psychological mechanisms (Lazare, 2006).
-Patients often say that they want and expect apologies after medical errors.
-Physicians state that they want to apologize.
-However, physicians infrequently offer complete apologies (Robbennolt, 2009).
+Disclosure following a medical error often includes apology, which has a healing effect psychologically (Lazare, 2006).
+While patients often say that they want and expect apologies after medical errors, and physicians state that they want to apologize; in reality, physicians infrequently offer complete apologies (Robbennolt, 2009).

 Studies recognized some barriers to disclosure among health care providers: blame and shame (Leape, 1994), fear of lawsuit or punishment, losing patient trust, and communication inexperience (Gallagher et al., 2003).
 Other concerns include determining whether disclosure is needed, when and how to disclose, who should disclose, and whether other team members, including risk management, should be present during disclosure (Jones et al., 2019).
 Notably, LeCraw et al. (2018) found that events resulting in injury due to medical error were resolved 43% of the time with apologies alone although 60% of these events involved lawyers.
 John (2018) concluded that: “We need to work towards a different culture, one in which we openly acknowledge our own mistakes and that avoiding them completely is impossible” (p.
 2273).